 There are ways to be pretty sure, however.

 As Adirondak.net advises, “The most important thing to remember in regard to ice safety is that ice thickness is not uniform across a body of water.
 You should always check the thickness of the ice in more than one area if you plan on crossing a body of water or staying on it for a long period of time.”

 It’s critical you test the ice thoroughly and in multiple spots.
-Always carry an ice chisel to check ice thickness, and know how thick the ice needs to be to support the weight you’re considering burdening it with.
+Always carry an No products found. to check ice thickness, and know how thick the ice needs to be to support the weight you’re considering burdening it with.

 Know how to self-rescue

 But mistakes happen.
 And if something does go wrong, and you do break through the ice, keep your head and have a plan!

 A sudden plunge into icy water is going to induce panic.